nation3/agreements-app/docs/V1/AgreementsUI.md

 **Steps:**

 1. The system checks if the user can join the agreement.
-2. The user triggers the join button.
+2. The user presses the join button.
 3. The system generates an EIP-712 permit for the funds required to join.
-4. The user signs the permit on their wallet.
+4. The user signs the permit.
 5. The system generates the join with permit transaction.
 6. The user approves the transaction.